How to Recognize if You’re Being Overworked

 — Mokokoma Mokhonoana

-According to a SpringerLink studyWhy Do People Overwork at the Risk of Impairing Mental Health? — overwork is defined as “a state in which workers allocate long hours to work, leading to detrimental impacts on their mental health.”
+According to a SpringerLink studyWhy Do People Overwork at the Risk of Impairing Mental Health? — the definition of overwork sounds “a state in which workers allocate long hours to work, leading to detrimental impacts on their mental health.”
 I’m sure you know what it’s about — you’ve probably experienced it at some point in your career or met someone who has.

 If we’re striving for excellence at the workplace, be it a promotion, a better reputation, or any other reason, it’s only natural that we’ll have to overwork and commit to overtime from time to time.